esProc SPL

 This code can handle funnels with any number of steps, as long as the parameters are changed.

-Part of High Performance Computing Mechanism Provided by SPL
+Part of High Performance Computing Mechanism Provided in SPL

 Traversal technique